shivarajmishra/Mishra_starter/content/authors/admin/_index.md

 ---
 <!--StartFragment-->

 Shiva Raj Mishra, PhD has a background in epidemiology, data science and cardiovascular health.
-He is currently working as a Research Fellow in Epidemiology and Intervention Simulation Modeling at the School of Population and Global Health, University of Melbourne.
+He is currently working as a Research Fellow in the NHMRC Clinical Trials Center, and Westmead Applied Research Center, University of Sydney.
 Broadly speaking, his work lies in the nexus of circulatory health, implementation research & access to medicine policies, with further interests in leveraging "big" data for evaluation of complex interventions in public health.
 From 2015-16, he worked as a commissioner in The Lancet YCEMP & as a freelance writer until 2018 ([https://bit.ly/3shnHVK](https://www.researchgate.net/deref/https%3A%2F%2Fbit.ly%2F3shnHVK)).

 <!--EndFragment-->